t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_inline.md

 In the code sample, find the **```get_import_products_inline_request```**  method, and add there a local variable ```default_catalog``` with some invalid catalog name.

-Run the code once again and check the error message, it should be as follows:
+Run the code once again and check the error message, it should look like this:

 ```
 google.api_core.exceptions.InvalidArgument: 400 Request contains an invalid argument.